What is a Standard SSL Certificate and What It Protects?

 Authenticating a Standard SSL certificate is a straightforward process.
 To accomplish this, the domain owner has to prove they own the domain, and this can be done by using any one of the methods mentioned below:

-The email is sent on the official email id or the email listed in your WHOIS registration.
+The email is sent using the official email ID or the email listed in your WHOIS registration.
 After the CA receives a positive answer from the owner, within a few minutes, the certificate is approved.

-• CNAME-Based Authentication: You can choose this type of authentication only if you are one of the Sectigo (formerly Comodo) customers.
-Sectigo sends two hashes – SHA -2 and MD5 and asks you to enter both of these hashes on your CNAME DNS record domain name.
+You can choose this type of authentication only if you are one of the Sectigo (formerly Comodo) customers.
+Sectigo sends two hashes – SHA -2 and MD5- and asks you to enter both of these hashes into your CNAME DNS record domain name.
 Once done, Comodo verifies it and approves your certificate.

-• File-Based Authentication: If you want to go for this type of authentication, then in that case, the CA will send a text file that you need to upload on your website in a particular directory or folder.
+If you want to go for this type of authentication, then the CA will send a text file that you need to upload to your website in a particular directory or folder.
 Once you complete this, the CA verifies and approves your certificate.

-Working of Standard SSL Certificate is simple.
-It uses a cryptographic method consisting of public and private keys to encrypt and decrypt the data transmitted between the browser (client) and the server.
+Working with Standard SSL Certificates is simple.
+It uses a cryptographic method of public and private keys to encrypt and decrypt the data transmitted between the browser (client) and the server.

 The public key is utilized to encrypt the data that is being transmitted.
 For example: